Spouse Visa to ILR: Step-by-Step Guide 2026

 Planning tip

 If you took an A2 SELT for your FLR(M) extension, you will need to book and pass a B1 level test before your ILR application.
-Do this well in advance — test centres can have waiting lists, and if you fail you will need time to retake.
+Do this well in advance, as test centres can have waiting lists, and if you fail you will need time to retake.
 Most people pass the B1 Life Skills test first time, but do not leave it until the last minute.

 Life in the UK test